medmanager/frontend/README.md

 ### Build and Run Instructions for a Physical Device

-First, plug in the device User want to build to via USB to your machine.
+First, plug in the device you want to build to via USB to your machine.
 Next, follow the instructions below for your devices operating system.
-If User cannot get the project to build to your device, please refer to the official [guide](https://reactnative.dev/docs/running-on-device) and select your devices operating system.
+If you cannot get the project to build to your device, please refer to the official [guide](https://reactnative.dev/docs/running-on-device) and select your devices operating system.

 #### Android